 Students also shape part of the programme on their own, with optional subjects available from a list of elective courses updated annually.

-- thorough oral and written knowledge and skills in the major languages of the specialisation,
+- knowledge and oral and written skills in the major languages of the study,

 - communicative competence in general and specialised language, profiled for general communication and mediation in international economic and trade relations,

 - the necessary knowledge of scientific disciplines (linguistics and literary studies) assigned to the above field of study/specialisation,

 - ability to have a good grasp of the culture, realities and social relations of the East Slavic area,

 - The competence to relate their linguistic and translation competence and to acquire, collect, process and transmit information and work as part of a team.

 The knowledge, competences and skills acquired by the graduates enable them to find employment in:

 - companies operating on the international market or involved in international trade,